Inverse Engineering of Optical Constants in Photochromic Micron-Scale Hybrid Films: Data-Driven Effective Optical Modeling of Photochromic Micron-Scale Hybrid Films

 To overcome these limitations and simplify the modeling of photochromic hybrid systems, we introduce a dual-state effective model that categorizes the film based on its response to light exposure: the pristine (P) and UV-irradiated ($I$) states.
+These two states represent the physically well-defined endpoints of the photochromic switching of WO\textsubscript{3-x}-PVP hybrid films: the pristine state corresponds to the optically transparent, unactivated configuration achieved in the absence of any UV stimulus, while the UV-irradiated state corresponds to the colored, high-absorption configuration reached after saturation of the photochromic response under UV exposure.
+Both states are stable on experimental timescales and produce reproducible, thickness-dependent transmittance spectra, making them the natural training targets for a data-driven optical model.
+A single-state model would be insufficient to capture the optical modulation mechanism; the dual-state approach thus represents the minimum viable parameterisation that captures the full modulation range.
 In this model, we approximate the photochromic layer as an effectively compressed homogeneous medium for each respective state and define a refractive index and extinction coefficient for each case by assuming homogeneity, as illustrated in Fig.~\ref{fig:figure1}.
 Since these optical properties vary depending on the homogeneity of the photochromically active particles within the hybrid film, we define state-dependent pseudo-refractive indices and pseudo-extinction coefficients rather than unique optical constants.
 Furthermore, as each state is modeled as a compressed layer, a state-dependent compression factor is incorporated into the model.
 This factor represents the effective thickness of the micron-scale hybrid film when considered as a homogeneous layer.
 While this formulation features a single photochromic layer, the methodology is adaptable to structures with multiple photochromic layers.
 We determine the effective thickness for each state by multiplying the original thickness of the hybrid film by this factor.
 Under this pseudo layer approximation, the photochromic layer is mapped onto state-dependent pseudo layers.
 By treating the system as a state-dependent homogeneous layer with defined optical constants, we can employ the TMM \cite{danis2025tmmax} in the modeling process.
 This significantly accelerates the simulation procedure.
 Additionally, the pseudo-optical constants of the model are tuned through a data-driven training process.
 This approach substantially reduces the mismatch between experimentally observed optical responses and numerical predictions during the design process.
 Accordingly, the model's trainable parameter set,

 is optimized simultaneously.
 Here, the compression factors $\kappa^P$ and $\kappa^I$ are real scalars constrained to the interval $[0, 1]$ for the pristine and UV-irradiated states, respectively, while the pseudo-refractive indices $\tilde{n}^P(\lambda)$, $\tilde{n}^I(\lambda)$ and pseudo-extinction coefficients $\tilde{k}^P(\lambda)$, $\tilde{k}^I(\lambda)$ are wavelength-dependent vector quantities for each state.